Kaplan, Inc.: Controversies

 In 2007, a class-action lawsuit was settled for $30 million by Kaplan and BarBri, a company offering bar exam preparation.
 Among the allegations was a federal antitrust violation claiming that Kaplan had agreed not to compete in the bar review business while BarBri agreed it would not compete in the LSAT business.
 Both West Publishing Company (parent of BarBri) and Kaplan denied the allegations and the matter was resolved without any findings of wrongdoing.

-Between the late 1990s-2015, Kaplan acquired and owned several for-profit colleges which got caught up in a storm of criticism of the industry’s practices.
-The company was snared in a 2010 investigation by the Government Accountability Office (GAO) that found deceptive practices at 15 for-profit college campuses, including two owned by Kaplan.
+Between the late 1990s-2015, Kaplan acquired and owned several for-profit colleges.
+A 2010 investigation by the Government Accountability Office (GAO) found deceptive practices at 15 for-profit college campuses, including two owned by Kaplan.
 After the GAO released its report, Kaplan halted recruiting at the campus, offered full tuition rebates, and brought in outside accountants to audit internal practices, including training manuals.
-Within days of the report, Kaplan began conducting its own “mystery shopping” to monitor what employees say to prospective students that led to firings, suspensions and re-training.